-A few of Aiden’s sketches and the Noah’s Ark animals they are modeled after—this is one talented kid!
+A few of Aiden’s early sketches and the Noah’s Ark animals they are modeled after—this is one talented kid!

 One day last year when Aiden was visiting, I asked if he would draw a picture for me.
 He was happy to oblige!
 He asked me what my favorite animal on the Ark was, and I said the penguins.
 He agreed to bring his picture the next time they visited.
 Many months passed and I didn’t really expect him to remember.
 Continue reading